 About the Awards

 Success in business is more readily achieved when an individual is a team player, has faced competition, and developed passion and an ability to effectively communicate.
-In the early 1990s, when Canadian universities were facing financial cutbacks and athletic programs seemed the first to be cut, it was hoped that by introducing the BLG Awards, we could assist in focusing attention on the importance of athletics at Canadian universities and at the same time, showcase the great student athletes we produce in Canada.
+In the early 1990s, when Canadian universities were facing financial cutbacks and athletic programs seemed the first to be cut, it was hoped that by introducing the Athlete of the Year Awards, U SPORTS could assist in focusing attention on the importance of athletics at Canadian universities and at the same time, showcase the great student-athletes we produce in Canada.

-Since 1993, BLG has hosted the BLG Awards to honour the top university athletes in the country and promote post-graduate studies at Canadian universities.
-The BLG Awards are held in partnership with U SPORTS - the national organization governing interuniversity sport in and for Canada.
-Each of the 56 U SPORTS universities select a male and female athlete from which one male and one female nominee are chosen to represent Atlantic Canada, Canada West, Ontario and Québec.
+Each of the 56 U SPORTS universities select a male and female Athlete of the Year from which one finalist of each gender are chosen to represent Atlantic Canada, Canada West, Ontario and Québec.
 These eight nominees are then considered for the U SPORTS Male and Female Athletes on the Year based on their athletic accomplishment, outstanding sportsmanship and demonstrated leadership.
-Winners are selected by the Canadian Athletic Foundation, a non-profit board established to administer the Awards and protect the integrity of the selection process.

 The eight nominees are selected based on the following criteria: